pymupdf/PyMuPDF/examples/ParseTabHelp.rst

 * This method does not directly support parsing tables that are spread over more than one page.
 You must use your own logic to combine sub tables from single pages.
 * The example program ``TableExtract.py`` shows how all this works together by extracting a certain table in Adobe's PDF manual.
 * Best use of this method can be made when it is combined with a graphical document viewer.
 This gives you the chance to graphically determine a table's rectangle and its columns.
 An example for this is ``wxTableExtract.py`` in this directory.
+* This is **not** an OCR program.
+It cannot detect text that is contained in images.